Los Angeles Chargers vs. Las Vegas Raiders NFL Week 18 Odds, Plays and Insights for January 9, 2022

 Raiders stats and trends

-- The Raiders have been underdogs by 3 points or more eight times this season and are 5-3 ATS in those matchups.
+- The Raiders have an ATS record of 5-3 in their eight games when underdogs by 3 points or more this season.

-- Las Vegas' games this season have hit the over on seven of 16 set point totals (43.8%).
+- Las Vegas' games this year have gone over the total in seven out of 16 opportunities (43.8%).

 - When Las Vegas puts up more than 26.5 points, it is 4-1 against the spread and 5-0 overall.

-- In games that Las Vegas totals more than 361.0 yards, the team is 5-2 against the spread and 6-1 overall.
+- Las Vegas is 5-2 against the spread and 6-1 overall when the team churns out more than 361 yards.

-- The Raiders have turned the ball over 24 times this season, three more turnovers than the Chargers have forced (21).
+- This season the Raiders have turned the ball over 24 times, three more than the Chargers' takeaways (21).

 Home and road insights

-- At home, as 3-point underdogs or greater, the Raiders have one win ATS (1-2).
+- At home, the Raiders have one win ATS (1-2) as 3-point underdogs or more.

-- This season, in eight games at home, Las Vegas has gone over the total four times.
+- In four of eight games at home this year, Las Vegas has gone over the total.

-- Los Angeles is 4-3 overall, and 4-3 against the spread, on the road.
+- Los Angeles is 4-3 against the spread, and 4-3 overall, away from home.

-- The Chargers are winless ATS (0-2) as 3-point favorites or more away from home.
+- The Chargers are winless ATS (0-2) away from home as 3-point favorites or more.

-- In seven away games this season, Los Angeles has gone over the total three times.
+- This season, in seven away games, Los Angeles has hit the over three times.

 Powered by Data Skrive.